queens-satellite-team/mock-sat/src/comms_msat/README.md

 ## pySerial_String

 Fully functional code to generate a received.png from a sent.png.
 Program ping-pongs encoded img data using pySerial and the Arduino.
+Use as a reference for encoding and decoding data

 ## extract_pngs